 Once enrolled in the Plan, you may make changes at any time.
 The following are examples of changes you may wish to make, and the directions for how to make those changes.

-• Increase or decrease the amount you wish to contribute –To change the amount you contribute, simply log into gms.georgetown.edu and follow the steps described above to indicate the new total amount which you wish to contribute to the Voluntary Contribution Retirement Plan.
+- Increase or decrease the amount you wish to contribute via GMS and indicate the new total amount which you wish to contribute to the Voluntary Contribution Retirement Plan.

-• Discontinue contributions entirely — To discontinue contributing to the plan, simply log into gms.georgetown.edu and indicate that you wish to contribute zero dollars to the Voluntary Contribution Retirement Plan as described above.
+- Discontinue contributions entirely via GMS and indicate that you wish to contribute zero dollars to the Voluntary Contribution Retirement Plan.

 Fidelity Investments (1-800-343-0860)